Welcome to the first part of Croatia for children in 2021 series! *updated in April 2021

 The Museum of Illusions franchise started in Croatia and the country has two such museums – one in the capital Zagreb, and one in Zadar.
 These are among the most visited museums in Croatia, so don’t even think of skipping them!
 The experience at the museum is suitable and interesting for all ages, even babies and toddlers.
 Teenagers would love it for sure!

 Sibenik is famous for being a city of children for a good reason.
 The city hosts one of the best children events around, International Children’s Festival.
-In 2020, the festival will celebrate its 60th anniversary, so be prepared for a special treat.
-Starting on 20 June with a spectacular firework, which is a tradition, it will end on 4 July.
+In 2021, the festival will celebrate its 61st edition.
+Starting on 19 June with a spectacular firework, which is a tradition, it will end on 3 July.

-In addition, there are workshops for all group ages, but you have to apply here in advance.
+In addition, there are workshops for all group ages, but you have to follow the festival’s announcements and apply in advance.

-The whole city is decorated accordingly with pictures, garlands, and balloons.
+The whole city of Sibenik is decorated accordingly with pictures, garlands, and balloons.
 You and your little ones will be able to enjoy a number of puppet shows, theatre, and dance performances, as well as concerts across several stages in the city center.
-Tickets will be available at Sibenik Theater’s ticket office.
+Tickets are available online and at the Sibenik Theater’s ticket office.

 Aquapark and special family hotels